-To allow access to all URLs, select Allow PDF Files To Access All Web Sites.
+- To allow access to all websites, select Allow PDF Files To Access All Web Sites.

-To restrict access to all URLs, select Block PDF Files’ Access To All Web Sites.
+- To restrict access to all websites, select Block PDF Files’ Access To All Web Sites.

-To restrict access to only the URLs you specify, select Custom Setting.
+- To restrict access to only the websites you specify, select Custom Setting.

-To add a website, type its URL in the Host Name text box and click Allow or Block.
+- To add a website, type its address in the Host Name text box and click Allow or Block.

-To remove a URL you no longer want to visit, select the website in the list and click Delete.
+- To remove a website you no longer want to visit or block, select the website in the list and click Delete.

-To specify what the program should do with websites not in your custom list, select one of these options: Always Ask, Allow Access, Block Access.
+- To specify what the program should do with websites that are not in your custom list, select one of these options: Always Ask, Allow Access, Block Access.

 If you open a protected PDF and receive a prompt to allow or block a URL, select Remember My Action For This Site.
 This reply adds the URL to this list.